Max and Paddy's Road to Nowhere: Episode 2

-After a humiliating cameo in a porn parody titled Willy Wanker and the Chocolate Factory, Paddy’s day worsens when the campervan breaks down in the Midlands.
-The vehicle is left in the hands of local mechanic Mick Bustin (played by Noddy Holder), while Max and Paddy take the last train of the day to Middlewood.
-Stranded with no return journey, they attempt to hike back but soon become lost in the woods.
+After a humiliating cameo in the porn parody "Willy Wanker and the Chocolate Factory", Paddy's day worsens when the campervan breaks down in the Midlands.
+The vehicle is left with local mechanic Mick Bustin (Noddy Holder) while Max and Paddy take the last train of the day to Middlewood.
+Stranded with no return journey, they attempt to hike back but got lost in the woods.
 As night falls, Max reveals a notebook filled with childlike sketches for his imaginary TV show, Magnet and Steel.
-Paddy mocks him and, in frustration, burns the book on their campfire, sparking tension between the pair.
-Despite this, Max later forgives him and opens up—via flashback—about his one true love, a dwarf named Tina, whom he met in 1994.
+Paddy mocks him and, in frustration, burns the book on their campfire, causing a row.
+Max later forgives him and opens up—via flashback—about his one true love, a midget named Tina, whom he met in 1994.
 Their romance ended abruptly after she overheard his friends making cruel jokes about her height, leaving before witnessing Max defend her by headbutting one of them.

 The next morning, Max and Paddy discover they were only a short walk from a petrol station and a Travelodge all along.
 Their frustration grows when Mick Bustin demands £500 for repairs, prompting them to break into his garage.
 In a parody of The A-Team, they modify the campervan and make a dramatic escape—only for it to break down again, as Bustin had never actually fixed it.
 This episode features several familiar faces from Phoenix Nights and includes a nod to Midnight Cowboy.
-It also reveals Paddy’s full name, Patrick O’Shea—a joke referencing the regular teasing of Sunderland footballer John O’Shea for resembling Paddy McGuinness.

-This episode drew 3.26m viewers.
+It also reveals Paddy's full name, Patrick O'Shea—a joke referencing the regular teasing of Irish footballer John O'Shea for resembling Paddy McGuinness.
+This episode drew 8m viewers.